backdrop-contrib/brush/README.md

 DESCRIPTION
 -----------
 Brush is a command line shell and Unix scripting interface for Backdrop CMS.
-If you are unfamiliar with shell scripting, reviewing the documentation for your shell (e.g. man bash) or reading an online tutorial (e.g. search for "bash tutorial") will help you get the most out of Brush.

 Brush core ships with lots of useful commands for interacting with code like modules/themes/profiles.
 Similarly, it runs update.php, executes sql queries and DB migrations, and misc utilities like run cron or clear cache.

+Brush is build on top of completely refactored pre-Symfony, pre-Composer Drupal era Drush, namely version 4.x.
+As alternatives to Brush, you may like to consider using:

+- Backdrop Console (https://backdropcms.org/project/b) has been built from the ground-up specifically for Backdrop;
+or
+- Drush Integration for Backdrop CMS (https://backdropcms.org/project/drush) has been gradually making Drush commands working for Backdrop, at the same time effectively blocking all the rest of commands.

+Read https://forum.backdropcms.org/forum/drop-command-line-shell-and-unix-scripting-interface-backdrop-cms for the detailed information on three projects.

 REQUIREMENTS
 ------------